traderjoe-xyz/token-mill/README.md

 The PricePoints Library is one of the most important libraries in the TokenMill ecosystem.
 It is used to calculate the price of a token based on the bonding curves and how many tokens to give or receive based on the amount of tokens being bought or sold.

-Each price points are distributed evenly between the total supply of the token, starting from 0 to the total supply.
+Each price points is distributed evenly between the total supply of the token, starting from 0 to the total supply.
 The price is calculated using a linear interpolation between each price point.

 The curve is defined by the following parameters: